vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-logs/Get-vRLIGroup.md

 Get-vRLIGroup-authProvider ad
 ```

-This example gets a list groups assigned using the Active Directory authenitcation provider.
+This example gets a list groups assigned using the Active Directory authentication provider.

 ## Parameters